codeallthethingz/selenium-maven-plugin/README.md

 	     	|-TestLoginBadPasswordSmoke.html
 	     	|-selenium4j.properties

-We didn't save the test suites.
-They're not needed as maven takes care of finding your tests.
+We didn't save the test suites as maven takes care of finding your tests.

-The selenium4j.properties contains:
+The selenium4j.properties contains setup information about which browser:

 	# the web site being tested
 	webSite=http://yourwebapp:8080